Overview

 REACH EVERYONE IN YOUR COMMUNITY

-If your agency serves a multilingual community, supporting the demography languages is critical for life-saving resources like AEDs.
+If your agency serves a multilingual community, supporting native languages is critical for life-saving resources like AEDs.

 PulsePoint AED detects the device's language settings and automatically displays information in the user's preferred language.